KelvinHere/Yoga_Milestone_4/testing.md

             return redirect(reverse('view_basket'))
 '''

-- Result: Users will be unable to bypass the payment system with this exploit.
+- Result: Users will be unable to bypass the payment system with this exploit